janellemellor/bus-mall/plan.md

 ### Variables
 * Store library of variables here for reference?
     * productData = array of products (main source of truth of data).
 From ../data/productData.js
-    * div id = "user testing div" in HTML.
-To attach renderProducts to.

 ### Steps
 1. Read through lab instructions carefully.